FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

     :Name: The name of the terminology service.
     :Endpoint: The endpoint url where Vonk can redirect the requests to.
     :Username: If the terminology service uses Basic Authentication, you can set the required username here.
-    :Password: If the terminology service uses Basic Authentication, you can set the (reference to the) required password here.
+    :Password: If the terminology service uses Basic Authentication, you can set the required password here.
     :Priority: The priority of the terminology service.
 If multiple Terminology services could be used for a request, Vonk will use the priority to select a service.
-Terminology services are arranged in a descending order.
+Terminology services are arranged in a descending order: so 1 is first priority, 2 is next in priority and so on.
-    :PreferredSystem: If a request is directed at a specific system, Vonk will choose this terminology server over other available services.
+    :PreferredSystem: If a request is directed at a specific code system, Vonk will choose this terminology server over other available services.
     :SupportedInteractions: The operations supported by the terminology service.
 Vonk will only select this service if the operation is in this list.
     :SupportedResources: The resources supported by the terminology service.

-The Terminology section in the appsettings can look like this:
+A sample Terminology section in the appsettings can look like this:

 .. code-block:: JavaScript